-- To adjust to the world without the deceased or living mother
+- To adjust to the world without the deceased or present living mother

-- To find an enduring connection with the deceased or estranged mother in the midst of embarking upon a new life.
+- To find if possible an enduring connection with the deceased or estranged mother in the midst of embarking upon a new life.

 Some situations, person, place, time, or activity can trigger painful feelings from the past regarding the loss of a woman's mother, mother substitute, father, on-going loss and trauma.
 Indications of healing are that painful feelings become less frequent and less intense and when deep feelings do emerge, one learns how to navigate through them.
 In my understanding, the process of healing and recovery involves facing the reality of one's loss, accepting and observing emerging feelings and associations that come and go, awareness of current and past situations, and learning how to navigate through deep feelings and responses.
 The hardest times do pass.

 Our major challenges can be transformative with post-trauma and post-loss growth, opening a way for finding new meaning in life and knowing ourselves.
 Motherless daughters often find they gain a deepened appreciation for the basic experiences of life, death, and growth...Often, I've been told, the part of themselves that feels empty, begins to fill with warmth.

 How Did I Get Started In This Field?